 DASH diet

-The DASH diet prioritizes high fruit, whole grains, protein, and low-fat dairy intake and is intended to decrease blood pressure and enhance heart health.
+The DASH diet prioritizes high fruit, whole grains, protein, and low-fat dairy intake.
+It helps to decrease blood pressure and enhance heart health.

-Consumes a mixture of plant-based foods such as fruits, green leaves, beans, and nuts, while avoiding or limiting animal products.
-Plnat-based daily calorie intake will help you to lose belly fat after 50.
+Consumes a mixture of plant-based foods.
+Such as fruits, green leaves, beans, and nuts, while avoiding or limiting animal products.
+Plant-based daily calorie intake will help you to lose belly fat after 50.

 A Low-carb diet

-Limits the intake of carbohydrates and emphasizes the consumption of protein and healthy fats from foods such as lean meat, fish, eggs, and dairy.
+Limit your carbohydrate intake.
+Emphasizes protein and healthy fats from lean meat, fish, eggs, and dairy.

 Intake of vegetables, fruits and vegetables, cereals, and high protein foods.